-The first phase of this research was funded by the Federal Energy Administration (FEA), and the review and revision process leading to this final report was funded by the Energy Research and Development Administration.
-The functions of both of these former agencies now reside in the Department of Energy (DOE).
-This work is in support of the DOE/NBS research program entitled "Building Energy Conservation Criteria," whose broad objective is to facilitate the development and promulgation of energy conservation performance standards for the design and evaluation of buildings.
-The performance criteria being investigated under this program are expected to take energy values into account.
-This study addresses the question of whether the energy values used in developing standards based on these criteria should be the actual market prices paid or a value which has been adjusted to reflect the total value to the nation of the energy saved.
-This total value of energy can be represented by a system of multiplicative factors called "Resource Impact Factors" (RIF's) applied to the market prices of energy.
-This report assesses the effect of using RIF's on the design energy consumption to be incorporated into performance standards and on the economic efficiency of such standards.
+This study was funded by the Federal Energy Administration (FEA) as part of a program being carried out by the National Bureau of Standards to develop energy conservation performance standards for the design of buildings.
+The legislative mandate for this program is in PL 94-385, Title III, "Energy Conservation Standards for New Buildings Act of 1976," which calls for the development and implementation of performance standards for new buildings to achieve the maximum practicable improvements in energy efficiency.
+The performance standards being developed under this program are expected to take energy prices into account.
+This study addresses the question of whether the energy prices used in determining the standards should be the actual market prices paid or a price which has been adjusted to reflect the social value of energy resources.
+FEA is developing such adjustment factors under the name "Resource Impact Factors" (RIF's).
+Moreover, the report assesses the effect of using RIF's on the rate of energy consumption allowed by the standard and on the economic efficiency of the standard.

-The Applied Economics Program of the Center for Building Technology, National Engineering Laboratory, National Bureau of Standards, has prepared this report to provide those involved in the development of energy conservation standards with some guidance in determining what factors are appropriate to be included in RIF's, how such RIF's can be integrated into the actual standards development process, and how the use of such RIF's would affect the standards being developed.
+The Building Economics Section of the Center for Building Technology, Institute for Applied Technology, National Bureau of Standards, has prepared this report to provide those involved in the development of energy conservation standards with some guidance in determining what factors are appropriate to be included in RIF's, and how the use of such RIF's would affect the standards being developed.

-Dr. Harold E. Marshall, Chief of the Applied Economics Program, and Stephen R. Petersen deserve special thanks for the time they spent discussing these issues, reading and commenting on the several drafts of this report, and providing the author with invaluable insights and ideas.
-The author is also grateful for the helpful comments and suggestions of the NBS reviewers, Robert R. Jones, William L. Carroll, John D. Ryan, Jim L. Heldenbrand, Dr. Douglas R. Shier, and Dr. Carl O. Muehlhause, as well as of all those who participated in the public review of the earlier version of this report, NBSIR 77-1199 (R).
-Thanks are also due to Noreen Rigopoulos, Linda Sacchet, and Carol Thompson who typed the several drafts of this report, as well as to Reid Hartsell and James F. Shivar, the general technical representatives for FEA and DOE.
-Responsibility for any errors and shortcomings that remain rests solely with the author.
+Dr. Harold E. Marshall, Chief of the Building Economics Section, and Stephen R. Petersen deserve special thanks for the time they spent discussing these issues, reading and commenting on the earlier drafts of this report, and providing the author with invaluable insights and ideas.
+The author is also grateful for the helpful comments and suggestions of the reviewers, Robert R. Jones, William L. Carroll, Dr. Douglas R. Shier, and Dr. Carl O. Muehlhause.
+Thanks are also due to Noreen Rigopoulos and Linda Sacchet, who typed the several drafts of this report, as well as to Reid Hartsell, the general technical representative for FEA.
+Responsibility for whatever errors and shortcomings may remain rests solely with the author.